helinus/ForgeEssentialsWikiFork/ModuleBackup.md

 If you add folders to this list, it will make backups of those folders every time the world is backed up.
 You can use this to save the config folder or extra data saved by mods.

 # AutoRemove <a name="autoremove"></a>
+This is explained in the config.
+Use this to regulate the amount of backups made.